Home > Programs > Technical and Industrial Degree & Certificate Programs > Aviation Maintenance Technology

 On the job, A&P mechanics:

-The Aviation Maintenance Technology program is accredited by the Federal Aviation Administration, U.S. Department of Transportation.
+The Aviation Maintenance Technology program is approved by the Federal Aviation Administration, U.S. Department of Transportation.

 San Joaquin Valley College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at www.accjc.org.